 - 1. Look at the pictures of some sources of heat energy below. - 2.
 Can you recognize the source of heat energy in each picture? - 3.
 Fill in the sources for each picture in the space above it. - 4.
 Can you think of any other sources of heat energy from everyday life?
-Add some of your own sources of heat energy into the blank blocks.
+Add some of your own sources of heat energy into the blank blocks and draw a picture.